Leveraging Quantum Superposition to Infer the Dynamic Behavior of a Spatial-Temporal Neural Network Signaling Model: Introduction

 \section{Introduction}

-Quantum computing, at least theoretically at present, has the potential to revolutionize areas where classical computers show limitations, particularly in cryptography and the simulation of complex physical and chemical systems, including quantum mechanics itself.
-Notably, quantum algorithms like Shor's for integer factorization could significantly disrupt traditional cryptographic techniques, presenting a mix of challenges and opportunities in the realm of data security \cite{shor1997}.
-While research in quantum computing has historically focused on these well-established topics, the exploration of new problem classes that are particularly suitable for quantum computation is an active area of research, to include the application of known quantum algorithms and the development of new ones.
-In fact, Google Quantum and X Prize just announced a new competition specifically to promote the development of practical, real-world quantum computing algorithms and applications (https://www.xprize.org/prizes/qc-apps).
+Research into applications of quantum computing has historically focused on a few well-established topics.
+These include cryptography, data security, and the simulation of complex physical and chemical systems, including quantum mechanics itself \cite{shor1997,Feynman1982,AspuruGuzik2005,Preskill2018,Fedorov2022,AuYeung2023}.

+However, exploring new problem classes that are particularly suitable for quantum computation is an active area of research.
+This includes both the use of existing quantum algorithms and the development of new ones.
+For example, Google Quantum and X Prize recently announced a competition to promote the development of practical, real-world quantum computing algorithms and applications (\url{https://www.xprize.org/prizes/qc-apps}).
-A still-nascent topic is the application of quantum computing to the modeling and simulation of biological and artificial neural networks.
-In particular, a completely unexplored topic is the use of quantum algorithms and computing to explore and ask questions \textit{about} the functional dynamics of neural networks.
-We propose that prioritizing research in these areas is important, as it can potentially significantly advance our understanding of the brain and mind and the increasingly rapid development of artificial intelligence.

-To be sure, the intersection of quantum computing, neuroscience, and related topics has generated considerable interest already, leading to quite a few books, technical papers, and popular articles.
-Some of what has been written is speculative but scientifically thoughtful (see, for example, \cite{vierre2023}, \cite{yan2022}, \cite{wang2021}, \cite{silvaforbes}, \cite{miranda2022}, \cite{swan2022}), and a lot is not.
-Probably most well-known are the arguments by Hammoroff, Penrose, and others suggesting that microtubules in neurons act as quantum computing elements in fundamental ways \cite{ham1996}, \cite{ham1998}.
-While still controversial, recent experimental results suggest that neurons might indeed leverage properties of quantum effects in how they compute \cite{kers2022}, a remarkable result.
-Our focus here, however, is different.
-We are interested in the practical application of quantum algorithms for probing and understanding neural dynamics rather than exploring the possibility of quantum computational mechanisms within the brain itself.

-Despite the growing interest in these topics, rigorous mathematical and quantitative arguments applying quantum algorithms for solving meaningful neuroscience and artificial neural network questions remain in their infancy.

-There are two broad areas in which quantum computing may contribute to the scientific study of neural networks.
-The first is large-scale simulations of neural dynamics across scales of spatial and temporal organization, bounded and informed by the known physiology (in the case of the brain) and known models (for artificial intelligence and machine learning).
-The second is carefully chosen and structured problems about neural dynamics that make careful and clever use of quantum algorithms.